d3b-center/annoFuse/inst/extdata/content_about.md

 **Features:**

-_Filtering_: On the left, select columns to display.
+_Filtering_: On the left, select columns to display:

 1. If filtering a non-numeric column, select a level from the dropdown on which to filter rows.
 2. If filtering a numeric column, use the sliding scale or enter numeric logic according to the following (Eg: to filter for a fusion `SpanningFragCount` greater than 10, write `10 ... max` (number, space, ellipsis, space, number) in the filter box, where `max` is the highest number on the sliding scale). <br>

 _Data export_: Export the filtered table using the download button above.<br>
 _Fusion visualization_: To view the gene fusion, exons, protein domains, and breakpoints: